fjolnir/Tranquil/Docs/Tranquil Spec.md

 	                       \ file, since they are evaluated at compile-time) import "AppKit"        \ You can also import Objective-C headers.
 	                       \ In this case the header AppKit.h in AppKit.framework is read.

+    \ Concurrency (Unimplemented)
+    async ..expression..        \ Executes `expression` asynchronously
+    var = async ..expression..  \ Assigns the result of `expression` to `var` when the operation is complete
+    wait                        \ Waits for any asynchronous operations created in the current block to finish whenFinished ..block..      \ Executes `block` when all asynchronous operations created in the current block are finished, without blocking. (`block` is executed on the program's main thread) synchronized(..expression..) { \ Acquires a lock on the result of `expression`.
+If one has already been taken, waits ..statements..
+    }

 ## Blocks